KeithBronstrup/HUID/README.md

-A HUID is comprised of a primary and secondary host ID, a random component, a UNIX timestamp, and a microsecond count, in the format `AAAA-BBB-CCCC-DDDDDDDDDDDDDD-EEEEEEE` where the components are as follows:
+A HUID is comprised of a primary and secondary host ID, a random component, a UNIX timestamp, and a microsecond count, in the format `AAAAAAAAAAAAAA-BBBBBBB-AAAA-BBB-CCCC` where the components are as follows:

-* __Segment A:__ 4 hexadecimal digits to identify the primary host, determined
-and provided by the application.

-* __Segment B:__ 3 hexadecimal digits to identify the secondary host, determined
-and provided by the application.
-If no secondary host (such as a database server or key store) is used, or it is note deemed beneficial to the application to identify this host, thee digits may be used to extend the primary host ID.

-* __Segment C:__ 4 random hexadecimal digits.

-* __Segment D:__ 14 hexadecimal digits to represent the current UNIX timestamp,
+* __Component A:__ 14 hexadecimal digits to represent the current UNIX timestamp,
 allowing for 56 bits and the ability to represet over 2.25 billion years.

-* __Segment E:__ 7 hedadecimal digits to represent the current microsecond.
+* __Component B:__ 7 hedadecimal digits to represent the current microsecond.

+* __Component C:__ 4 hexadecimal digits as a primary namespace, which can be used to identify the host which generated the ID.

+* __Component D:__ 3 hexadecimal digits as a secondary namespace, which can be
+used to identify the host, user, or group for which the ID was created, as an extension of the primary namespace, or as an additional random component.

+* __Component E:__ 4 random hexadecimal digits.

 ### Is HUID really better than UUID?
 And if so, how?

 In certain instances, HUID is superior to UUID; in many others, the two are roughly equivalent; in a few, UUID is superior.

-One common instance where HUID is superior is when you have multiple hosts simultaneously writing to the same multi-master database.
-Using HUID for your primary key allows one host to write to multiple database masters, or multiple hosts to write to one or more database masters simultaneously, without risk of colliding IDs.
-This is achieved by allowing the application to identify the host creating the record in segment A and the database master the record is being written to in segment B, so even if segments C, D, and E are identical, IDs still differ.

-In the above scenario, it would be possible for a one or more hosts to generate colliding UUIDs when writing to multiple database masters, potentially breaking database replication.
-Because HUID allows for identification of the originating host and receiving database master, such collisions are impossible.
+One common use-case where HUID is superior is writing to a multi-master database.
+If two hosts insert records with the same primary key into two different masters at the same time (or faster than replication occurs), the collision will cause replication to fail and introduce data inconsistency.
+Using UUID instead of an auto-incrementing field can reduce the likelihood of such a collision, but using HUID can eliminate it altogether.

+This is because UUID values (aside from UUIDv1 and v2) are based on a hash or randomness, both of which are prone to random collisions; UUIDv1 and v2 do include a host identifier and a time component, but they do not include a random component, so time-based collisions are common.
+HUID values are based on two time-based components, a primary namespace (host identifier), a secondary namespace (which can extend the host identifier, identify a user, group, or another host, or simply be stuffed with additional random bytes), and a random component.
+This ensures that, as with UUIDv1 and v2, no two hosts in a properly configured system will generate the same HUID, while providing additional protection against time-based collisions on a given host.

+Unlike some versions of UUID (v3-v5), the HUID is not intended to be cryptographically secure, and should not be used in cryptographic applications.
+If you need a cryptographically secure number, and not just a unique identifier, UUID is, by far, a better choice than HUID.
+Likewise, if the ability to identify the host which generated is undesired, HUID is not the right choice for your application, as it is this ability which comprises most the advantages of HUID.

+Some of the advantages of HUID can be shoehorned into UUIDv3-v5, in violation of the specifications, but doing so brings its own set of problems.
+For example, if a developer, new to your project, sees that UUID is being used, but that the implementation is nonstandard, they may take it upon themselves to "correct" that implementation.
+Since collisions are exceedingly rare, it may be months, years, or even decades before this is noticed, likely when a collision causes your application to fail catastrophically.
+Using a spec which natively accounts for per-host and per-user uniqueness prevents this possibility, by giving the enterprising developer no out-of-spec implementation to "fix".

 ### Advantages of HUID

-* When using truly unique primary and secondary host IDs as specified, HUID shrinks the ID collision window to records created on a single host in a single microsecond.
-Compare to UUID where any two hosts may generate identical values at any point in time.
-HUID can identify 65,536 primary hosts and 4,096 secondary hosts, or 268,435,456 hosts if segments A and B are combined.

 * Like UUID, HUID can be represented as a 36 character string, a 32 digit hexadecimal number, or a 16 byte binary string.

-* An individual host may use all 7 digits of segments A and B as its host ID, as would be ideal in applications utilizing a data store with a single node handling all write operations, providing a total of 268,435,456 possible unique host IDs.
-Alternately, and ideal or applications which utilize a data store with multiple write-enabled nodes, segment A can be used as the host ID, with segment B being used to identify the node to which the data was written;
-this allows for 65,536 unique host IDs and 4,096 unique node IDs.
+* Similar to UUIDv1, HUID is intended to identify the host which generated the ID and may identify the user, as done by UUIDv2, as well, by way of the secondary namespace.

+* HUID provides 268,435,456 namespaces, which may be divided into 65,536 primary namespaces and 4,096 secondary namespaces.

+* As with UUIDv1 and v2, HUID also has a strong time-based component, though it differs by also including a random component, reducing the likelihood of time-based collisions for which UUIDv1 and v2 are often avoided.

+* An individual host may utilize both namespace components to identify itself, or it may use the first namespace component to identify itself and the second to identify the user, group, or host for which the ID was created.
+Alternately, the second namespace component may be used to introduce additional randomness, providing further protection against time-based collisions.

-* As the likelihood of two HUIDs created on the same host in the same microsecond having the same random component in segment C is 1:65536, and because it is highly unlikely that a single host will be able to generate multiple HUIDs in a single microsecond, the probability of a collision is infinitesimally small, considerably less likely than the probability of a UUID collision.
+* When utilizing both namespace components, the likelihood of two HUIDs generated on the same host (and, potentially, those created _for_ a single user, group, host) within the same microsecond (a near impossibility in itself) is 1:65,536, due to the inclusion of a random component; this is an advantage over UUIDv1 and v2.
+If the second namespace component is used as an additional source of randomness, that likelihood drops to 1:268,435,456.

-* The use of 56 bits to represent the current timestamp ensures that the HUID will work for a given application and host ID combination for 2,284,933,287.8 years before the overflow wraparound creates the potential for segments D and E to be repeated for the same host ID pair.
+* The use of 56 bits to represent the current timestamp ensures that the HUID will work for a given application and namespace pair for 2,284,933,287.8 years before the overflow wraparound creates the potential for the time components to be repeated.